xxrobone/jolintalt/README.md

 ## Node express crud assignment

-To run the project clone this repo or fork it, or download zip Open the project using vs code or your favorite editor
+To run the project:
+1 clone this repo or fork it, or download zip

-Open a new terminal
-write npm run dev to start at server on localhost:5500

-open a browser to check the movies (get) enter http://localhost:5500/movies
+2 Open the project using vs code or your favorite editor 3 Open a terminal and write "npm i" or "npm install" to add the dependencies 4 Type command "Npm run server" (opens a port on 5500) 5 Open a browser to check the movies enter http://localhost:5500/movies